YWeijenberg/SampleProjectTrackingFlightFrequencies/README.md

 ## Pipeline Infrastructure

-As stated in the project description, this project aims to use terraform, azure, databrick, and scala.
+As stated in the project description, this project aims to use terraform, azure, databrick, and spark on scala.
 The chosen infrastrucure design is shown in Figure 1 and can be summarized as follows: <br>
 <br>

 1. Scala .jar running as Databricks job ingests data from API